 Take all the delicious flavours of summer and make them into this tomato and burrata salad.
 This salad is sweet, sticky, rich and will be your new best salad friend!
+The tomatoes bring a refreshing element to the salad, providing a delightful contrast to the creamy richness of the burrata.

-Tomato & Burrata Salad
+Burrata and Tomato Salad

 When I think of summer, I think of plump and juicy tomatoes, sweet basil, cold pressed olive oil and fresh cheese.
-This tomato and burrata salad is summer in a bowl!
+This tomato and burrata salad recipe is summer in a bowl!
 It’s made with a simple dressing of extra virgin olive oil, sticky balsamic, finely diced shallots and parsley and salt and pepper.
 This dressing is rich, sticky and sweet and can be used on almost any salad!
 I love to make a big batch and keep it in a jar in my fridge.
 Because it wouldn’t be summer without fresh herbs, this salad is finished off with a sprinkling of basil.
 It can be served on its own or with slices of crispy olive oil fried sourdough.

 How to fry the perfect slice of sourdough

 As much as I would love to say that the tomato or burrata is the star of this show, it’s actually the one you would least expect.
 A golden and crunchy piece of olive oil fried bread.
 Frying the bread in olive oil will turn it into one delicious big crouton!
-There are only two things that you need to know to achieve toast perfection.
-Cook low and cook slow!
-It requires a little patience but it’s the perfect time to put the little one to bed or enjoy a cup of coffee as it takes up to 10 – 15 minutes per side.

-What you need for this salad
+What you need for this burrata salad

 This tomato and burrata salad is simplicity as its finest!
 It relies on very minimal and seasonal ingredients for the perfect flavour.

-Check out my other salad recipes
+Check out my other salad recipes at Daen’s Kitchen:

 Crispy chicken and bacon salad